elexy83/elexy83/README.md

 <h3> About me: </h3>

-- I'm a junior devlopper working on his first first video game (using C++)
+- I'm a junior devlopper working on his first video game (using C++)

 I'm currently learning: